 In contrast to other accredited programs, the EVMS program manages and assigns the students' clinical placements.
 At the end of the 12-month clinical phase, EVMS students:

 - Perform the duties and serve in the role of the surgical assistant in at least 240 cases.

 - Have the equivalent competencies expected of a Junior Surgical Resident.

-- Are eligible to take the National Commission for the Certification of Surgical Assistants certification exam.
+- Are eligible to sit for a national certification exam.